BrianBock/ENPM661-Project3-Phase-4/README.md

     height: XX
     width: XX

 The code currently supports four different types of obstacles; circles, ellipses, polygons, and rotated rectangles.
 Depending on the type of obstacle you want to generate, different parameters are needed.
+All coordinates are in Cartesian coordinates, with the origin at the bottom left corner of the maze.

 ### Circle
 For a circle the file needs to contain a center point (x,y) and a radius (r).
 The lines in text file should look like this